orestesmas/pycirkuit/README.md

 # Requirements #

-As PyCirkuit is written in python 3 and uses multiplatform GUI libraries, it loads without problems on Windows (macOS not tested).
+As PyCirkuit is written in python 3 and uses multiplatform GUI libraries, it loads without problems on GNU/Linux, Windows and macOS.
 However, its execution relies on using some helper applications whose availability on non-GNU systems is irregular.
 Version 0.1 has been reported to work on MacOS using external tools provided by [MacPorts](https://www.macports.org/).
 Works on Windows from version 0.2 onwards, although it's not throughly tested.

-To run this application you need to have the following applications/libraries installed:
+To install and run this application you need to have the following applications/libraries installed:

   * Qt5 libraries
   * Python 3, with virtual environment support